 The River Today

-While work to remove the upper Glines Canyon Dam is still underway, Elwha Dam is gone and a new landscape has emerged before our eyes.
-Where the stagnant waters of a reservoir once sat, a hungry new river is eagerly devouring the mountains of sediment that were captured by the reservoirs for the past century.
-For anyone who enjoys rivers the grand experiment that is unfolding is nothing short of fascinating and in recent months paddlers have had the opportunity to explore the new landscape.
+The Elwha and Glines Canyon dams are now gone and a new landscape has emerged before our eyes.
+Where the stagnant waters of a reservoir once sat, a hungry restored river is eagerly devouring the mountains of sediment that were captured by the reservoirs for the past century.
+For anyone who enjoys rivers, the grand experiment that is unfolding is nothing short of fascinating and the public has had the opportunity to explore the new landscape.
 Massive salmon have been finding their way upstream and the river offers ample opportunities for exploration where one can witness first-hand what it means to restore a river.

 Learn more about the Elwha River restoration.